University Survival Guide

 Breakfast, lunch and dinner will be provided free of charge.
 You may want to bring some spending money with you in case you want extra food or drinks at the social events, but we recommend that you do not bring more than £20 with you.

-We will also reimburse your travel expenses to and from the event, provided you can produce a receipt for your travel.
+We will also reimburse your travel expenses to and from the event if you would prefer to purchase your own ticket, as long as you have selected the most cost effective and time efficient method and provided you can produce a receipt for your travel.

-If it costs you £10 or more to travel to USG we can reimburse the cost by BACS to a bank account, either held by you or your parent(s)/carer(s).
-To do this we will need you to provide an account holder name, account number and sort code when you register at USG.
+If it costs you less than £20 to travel to USG, we will reimburse your costs in cash once you have registered.
+If it costs you £20 or more to travel to USG we can reimburse the cost by BACS to a bank account, either held by you or your parent(s)/carer(s).
+To do this we will need you to fill out the USG Travel Form 2018 and hand this in when you register at USG.

 If you have any questions about travel expenses please contact us.